-- Keep the wounds clean.
-You can leave the wounds open you do not need to put a band-aid on them.
-Keep the lesions moist with a small amount of Polysporin or petroleum jelly. - If the wound is oozing, you can put a band-aid on it. - Apply petroleum jelly to the lesions once or twice daily to keep them moist. - A small amount of oozing of blood or yellow fluid is normal.
+- Keep the wound(s) clean and bandaged for the first 24-72 hours or longer.
+Change bandages daily or as directed by your health care provider. - Apply a thin layer of petroleum jelly to the lesions once or twice daily to keep them moist. - A small amount of oozing of blood or yellow fluid is normal.
 If, however, the wound seems to be bleeding more than expected, remove the dressing and apply pressure to the wound until the bleeding stops (takes no more than 5 minutes).
-If the bleeding seems to continue despite this measure, contact The Mole Clinic at the number below. - If you notice the wound edges are getting excessively red, swollen/puffy, tender with or without pus discharge, or if you see red streaks coming from the wound, call or email us as the wound may be getting infected. - Try to avoid putting stress on the wound to permit better healing (e.g., heavy lifting or twisting of the body part where the wound is).
+If the bleeding seems to continue despite this measure, contact The Mole Clinic at the number below. - If you notice the wound edges are getting excessively red, swollen/puffy, tender with or without pus discharge, or if you see red streaks coming from the wound, or if you are having fever/chills/unusual body aches, call or email us, or go to your nearest urgent care clinic as the wound may be getting infected. - Try to avoid putting stress on the wound to permit better healing (e.g., heavy lifting or twisting of the body part where the wound is).
 If you are not careful, the wound can open up after the stitches are removed! - Do NOT pick at the wound!!
 This can cause scarring. - The scar will lighten up over several months to a year or more.
 Our clinic carries a clinically proven scar reduction gel called V-Stat by Vivier.
 Speak to our front desk staff if you are interested.

-or 10-14 DAYS (rest of body).
+IF YOU HAVE STITCHES, THEY SHOULD COME OUT IN 5-7 days (face/neck) or 10-14 DAYS (rest of body).